Congestive Heart Failure (CHF)

 When your blood pressure is higher than normal, it may lead to CHF.
 Hypertension occurs when your blood vessels become restricted by cholesterol and fat.
 This makes it harder for your blood to pass through them.

 Cholesterol and other types of fatty substances can block the coronary arteries, which are the small arteries that supply blood to the heart.
 This causes the arteries to become narrow.
-Narrower coronary arteries restrict your blood flow and lead to damage to your arteries.
+Narrower coronary arteries restrict your blood flow and lead to damage in your arteries.

 Your heart valves regulate blood flow through your heart by opening and closing to let blood in and out of the chambers.
 Valves that don’t open and close correctly may force your ventricles to work harder to pump blood.
 This can be a result of a heart infection or defect.